CyclotronResearchCentre/bidsme/README.md

 either in plugin functions `FileEP`, `SequenceEndEP` or manually in prepared dataset.
-As long data files remains in the correct folders and data format is supported by BIDScoin, bidsification should perform normally.
+As long data files remains in the correct folders and data format is supported by BIDSme, bidsification should perform normally.

 This structure has been chosen to be as rigid possible, in order to make it easier to treat numerically, but still human-readable.